chrisbecke/Igor/README.md

 doc just shows the documentable.readable entry for a specific item and the name simply has to match and is case senstive.

     /igor doc UI.Context

+# Using dump
+I expect to change this function a lot.

+The purpose of dump is to dump to console the entries of a named Lua global variable.
+It is very similar to the provided `dump` function, so the following two commands are largely similar

+    /script dump(UI.Context)
+    /igor dump v r p UI.Context

+# Built in stuff
+RIFT actually has some interesting lua related debugging features built in.

+Slash command script can be passed a lua expression that it will run.
+If you want to see output you need to use print().

+    /script print(1+2)

+Global function dump() is also added.
+Pass it an list of in scope objects (probably global) and it will emit them to the console.
+Being a lua function it can be paired with `/script` to be useful from the console window

+    /script dump(UI.Context,UI.CreateFrame)